 See the latest coronavirus and vaccine information.

-Social media and news can help you stay connected, especially right now.
+Social media and news can help you stay connected.
 But all that information can also be overwhelming.
 It can disrupt your day.
 And it's easy to develop habits you didn't mean to.

 Here are some tips for using social media and news in a healthy way.

 Maybe you want to use social media to stay up-to-date on events in your community.
 If so, use it only for that.
 Log off when you have the info you need.
 If you're trying to stay caught up on the day's events, do you need to keep an eye on the headlines all day?
 Maybe a check-in once a day is enough.